 What You Can Do?

-In spite of all of the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with it.
+In spite of all the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with them.

 If you do the opposite of what was talked about in this video, and continue to train, support, and encourage your independent representatives, you will have a successful direct selling company and happy, successful representatives.

 We are happy to help you on your journey.
-If you need help to lower your attrition rate, please contact us.
+If you need help lowering your attrition rate, please contact us.